 This book provides a broad introduction to algorithms for decision making under uncertainty.
 We cover a wide variety of topics related to decision making, introducing the underlying mathematical problem formulations and the algorithms for solving them.

-It includes lots of interesting material, including multi-agent learning.
+We found a lot of interesting material here, including multi-agent learning.